andreyka/patch-finder/README.md

 - Python 3.12+ with dependencies installed from `requirements.txt`
 - A local vLLM server hosting `openai/gpt-oss-20b` (requires at least RTX 4090 or more powerful GPU)
-- Google Cloud project with the Custom Search API enabled (for web search queries), there is a number of requests avalible free of charge every day.
+- Google Cloud project with the Custom Search API enabled (for web search queries), there is a number of requests available free of charge every day.

 ## How to use